waynevanson/data-entry-obsidian-plugin/packages/data-entry/readme.md

 ### Quick Start

 1. Go to a new file and go to source mode
-2. Add code block with `yaml-data-entry` or `json-data-entry` in the format section.
+2. Add code block with `data-entry` or `json-data-entry` in the format section.
 3. Within the code block add:
    1. Add `datasource.file` with `.md` extension on it that you would like to save the data to (ie. `path/to/my-file.md`)
    2. Add your schema within `form.schema`.